farsonic/vme-lab-bringup/README.md

 ### 1. vm-bringup.sh

-Creates and configures a single VM based on a master image.
+Creates and configures a single VM based on a master image which you should have already downloaded and positioned into /var/lib/libvirt/images/ already.
+All my testing here is based on using issuing the following command

+sudo wget -P /var/lib/libvirt/images/ https://cloud-images.ubuntu.com/releases/focal/release/ubuntu-20.04-server-cloudimg-amd64-disk-kvm.img

 *Features:*
 - Copies a master image to create a new VM disk.